 Video Visits

-During the time of COVID-19, video visits (also known as telehealth or teletherapy) are a safe way to engage in therapy while maintaining social distancing.
-I’ve been providing teletherapy for the past 5 years on a regular basis and it is a great alternative to in-person visits.
+Video visits (also known as telehealth or teletherapy) are a safe way to engage in therapy while maintaining social distancing.
+I’ve been providing teletherapy for the past 10 years on a regular basis and it is a great alternative to in-person visits.
 Check out this video on how they work, or read more below:

 Video visits are actually a lot easier than you think.
 You only need 3 things: